riddlesio/merchant-legal/dailylunch-privacy-policy.md

-#### Updated: 12-12-2019
+#### Updated: 20-01-2020

-UAB DAILY LUNCH ("We" or "DAILY LUNCH") are committed to protecting and respecting your privacy.
-This Privacy Notice sets out the basis on which any personal data we collect from you, or that you provide to us through the DAILY LUNCH Service, will be processed by us.
-Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
-By using the DAILY LUNCH Service you acknowledge and agree with the practices described in this Privacy Notice.
+UAB DAILY LUNCH ("We" or "DAILY LUNCH") is committed to protecting and respecting your privacy.
+This privacy policy sets out the basis on which we process any personal data we collect from you or that you provide to us.
+Please read this privacy policy carefully to understand our views and practices regarding your personal data and how we will treat it.

-The DAILY LUNCH Service ("Service") consists of making available the Fridge App ("App") and access to the Fridge, which is a commercial fridge, containing (fresh) food, drinks, snacks and other products ("Products") supplied by us.
-By means of a technical solution the App and the Fridge record and process orders for Products purchased by you from us.
-In relation to the Products, we refer to the applicable Terms and Conditions and Privacy Policy, which can be found at www.dailylunch.lt ("Website").
+## Who are we?

-UAB DAILY LUNCH acts as the data controller in processing your personal data.
-That means we determine the purposes for and the means by which personal data is processed.
+DAILY LUNCH is running a pilot with commercial fridges containing fresh and healthy food, drinks, snacks and other products supplied by us.
+The technological solutions used in the fridges make it possible for us to record and process which products you purchase from us.
+This makes it easier for us to stock the fridges properly and to know our consumers’ needs.
+Payments occur through our mobile app or through a contactless payment terminal that is built onto the fridge.
+For more information about DAILY LUNCH and our products, visit our website [www.dailylunch.lt](https://dailylunch.lt).

 Our contact details: